-Q. How much does it cost to attend Dordt College?
+Q. How much does it cost to attend Dordt University?

-A. The cost for tuition at Dordt College during the 2016-17 academic year is $28,630 and the comprehensive cost (including room and board, insurance and books) for one year is about $38,000 USD.
+A. The cost for tuition at Dordt University during the 2016-17 academic year is $28,630 and the comprehensive cost (including room and board, insurance and books) for one year is about $38,000 USD.

 Q. How much financial aid can I receive?